 We have a great deal of experience in preparing people for work in the computer animation, games and effects industry, with many of our graduates going to work on some of the world's top films and computer games.
 You can follow in their footsteps, with this course providing you with the theoretical, mathematical and software development techniques you need to thrive in this exciting industry.

-Our courses are well regarded within the sector and 85% of our students are in work or further study within six months of finishing their course*.
+Our courses are well regarded within the sector and 86% of our students are in work or further study within six months of finishing their course, with an average salary of £25,000 per year*.
 Among the companies our graduates work for are Industrial Light and Magic, and Dreamworks.

 The main roles for graduates within the animation, games and effects industry, are: